munificent/craftinginterpreters/book/introduction.md

 ### Challenges

 Each chapter ends with a few exercises.
-Unlike textbook problem sets which tend to rehash material you already covered, these are to help you learn *more* than what's in the chapter.
+Unlike textbook problem sets which tend to review material you already covered, these are to help you learn *more* than what's in the chapter.
 They force you to step off the guided path and explore on your own.
-They will make you research other languages, figure out how to implement features, or otherwise get you to strike out on your own.
+They will make you research other languages, figure out how to implement features, or otherwise get you to out of your comfort zone.

-<span name="warning">Vanquish</span> them and you'll come away with a broader
+<span name="warning">Vanquish</span> the challenges and you'll come away with a
-understanding and possibly a few bumps and scrapes.
+broader understanding and possibly a few bumps and scrapes.
 Or skip them if you want to stay inside the comfy confines of the tour bus.
 It's your book.

 <aside name="warning">

 A word of warning: the challenges often ask you to make changes to the interpreter you're building.
 You'll want to implement those in a copy of your code.
-The later chapters assume your interpreter is in a pristine state.
+The later chapters assume your interpreter is in a pristine ("unchallenged"?) state.

 </aside>